rufeooo/md/abc.md

 > blocks may contain code on a single line ```C int main() { return 0; } ``` end block

-> blocks may contain lists - whee end block
+> blocks may not contain lists - whee end block

-> blocks may contain headings # mid-block h end block
+> blocks may not contain headings # mid-block end block

-- list with block > heh
+- list with block > nope

-# heading with block > heh
+# heading with block > nope

 [ok fine]: http://rufe.org